ylansegal/blog/source/_posts/2012-08-20-better-performance-on-heroku-thins-vs-unicorn-vs-puma.markdown

 I used different levels of concurrency (1, 5, 10, 20, 40, 80), testing each for 30 seconds and focused on the average response time for an approximation of performance.

-## Results & Intrepretation
+## Results & Interpretation

 {% img /assets/images/response-time-thin-puma-unicorn.png %}

-As the graph above shows, there doesn't seem to be a significant difference in performance using the 3 diffrent servers up to 10 concurrent requests.
+As the graph above shows, there doesn't seem to be a significant difference in performance using the 3 different servers up to 10 concurrent requests.
 After that, thin starts performing much worse than puma or unicorn.
 Overall, it looks like unicorn is a better bet.
 Of course, YMMV depending on your system's particulars.

 [1]: http://michaelvanrooijen.com/articles/2011/06/01-more-concurrency-on-a-single-heroku-dyno-with-the-new-celadon-cedar-stack/